chapel-lang/chapel/doc/rst/language/spec/arrays.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Rectangular array literals are specified by enclosing a
-comma-separated list of expressions, representing the array elements'
+comma-separated list of expressions in square brackets, where each
-values, in square brackets.
-An anonymous 0-based, non-strided domain
-will automatically be generated to represent the indices of the given
+expression represents an array element's value.
+A trailing comma is
+permitted after the final array element.
+For a literal with `n`
+expressions, an anonymous domain literal ``{0..<n}`` is generated to
-array literal.
-If the value expressions are all of the same type, that
+represent the array's indices.
+If the value expressions are all of
-type will be used as the array's element type.
-If they are not, the
+the same type, that type will be used as the array's element type.
+If
-array's element type is computed using the same type unification logic
+they are not, the array's element type is computed using the same type
-as is used when inferring the return type of a procedure with an
+unification logic that is used when inferring the return type of a
-implicit return type (see :ref:`Implicit_Return_Types`).
-A trailing
+procedure with an implicit return type (see
-comma is permitted after the final array element.
+:ref:`Implicit_Return_Types`).